jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Chapter 13

 "There's no evidence of natural selection at all."
+There has been.
+But human biological stopped being selected.

 The world is falling apart.